lsst-dm/dmtn-227/index.rst

 While this may be overkill for small-scale usage of the Middleware, an engine like `Presto`_/`Trino`_ could allow federation of a wide variety of sources while operating at LSST 10-year survey scales.
 This could avoid multiple ingests into the Butler Registry.
 A potentially significant problem with this option is that InfluxDB, the primary repository of the EFD and lsst.verify-based metrics, does not have a Presto/Trino connector.
-But linking with a SQL-based Consolidated Database would be possible.
+But joining with a SQL-based Consolidated Database that includes appropriate summaries of the EFD would be possible.

 .. _Presto: https://prestodb.io
 .. _Trino: https://trino.io